OpenAI Killed Sora — These 5 Alternatives Are Already Better

 Sora’s problems weren’t just cost.
 The app’s “cameo” feature — which let anyone create deepfake videos of real people — generated controversy that never went away.
 Martin Luther King Jr.’s daughter and Robin Williams’ daughter both publicly asked users to stop making videos of their deceased fathers.
 The reputational damage was real.

 The Disney deal — a potential $1 billion investment announced in December 2025 — officially fell apart as part of the shutdown.
-That’s how serious the strategic pivot is.
+Disney was reportedly given less than an hour’s notice before the public announcement.
+That’s how fast the decision was made.

 Update (March 26): We now know where those freed-up GPUs are going.
 OpenAI finished pretraining a new model codenamed “Spud” that Sam Altman says can “really accelerate the economy.”
 The Sora team itself wasn’t disbanded — they’ve been redirected to world simulation research for robotics.
 And OpenAI renamed its product org to “AGI Deployment.”
 Read our full OpenAI Spud explainer for what this means.